Welcome to the home for York College Athletics.

 In the fall of 2012, Childs assumed the role of York College S.A.A.C Supervisor.
 He will coordinate and organize York's Student Athlete Advisory Counsel activities throughout the school year including the Spartans' relationship with the York County Special Olympics program.

-Childs resides in York with his wife, Annie, and his children, Ellie and Will.
+Childs resides in York with his wife, Annie, and his children, Ellie (4) Will (2) and Abel (1).